robfatland/nexus/bash/index.md

 # `bash`

-`bash` is the Bourne Again Shell, the entry point for this page on configuring a data science VM on the cloud that runs a Jupyter notebook server viewed in a browser.
-There are two ways to get there:
+`bash` is the **B**ourne **A**gain **Sh**ell, the entry point for data science.
+In particular we want to dive into setting up a Virtual Machine (VM) on the cloud to host a Jupyter Notebook server via a browser on a local machine (laptop, desktop).
+This is an important typical 'first step' so let us call out two ways to get to a functional build, presuming a running cloud VM:

 - set up an `ssh` tunnel